Local Heroes

 Nominations are open to all local government workers in Victoria, including employees of associated organisations operated by the council, and local libraries.
 Nominations may be made on behalf of others or self-nominated.

-A $1,000 gift card grand prize will be presented to the winner of each category and $500 gift cards to the four runners-up to acknowledge the outstanding contribution made by these individuals or groups.
+A $1,000 gift card grand prize was presented to the winner of each category and $500 gift cards to the runners-up to acknowledge the outstanding contribution made by these individuals or groups.

 To be nominated, the local government or library worker(s) must demonstrate at least one of the following criteria: